Violence Erupts Against Israeli Soccer Fans in Amsterdam

 Facts

-• According to Dutch police, many Israeli supporters were beaten and injured in hit-and-run attacks, with five people hospitalized.
-Video clips appeared to show people being chased and kicked; a car was also seen hitting passers-by at high speed.[3][4][5]
+- According to Dutch police, dozens of Israeli supporters were beaten and injured in hit-and-run attacks, with five people hospitalized.
+Video clips appeared to show people being chased and kicked; a car was also seen hitting passers-by at high speed.[3][4][5][6]

 Narratives

-• Pro-Israel narrative, as provided by The Jerusalem Post and Fathom.
+- Pro-Israel narrative, as provided by Fathom.
 For Israelis, the Israeli diaspora, and the Jewish community, the Amsterdam pogrom paints a bleak picture of the escalating dangers worldwide — emphasizing a resurgence of antisemitism.
 Often concealed as anti-Zionism, this hatred fuels disruptions, attacks, and a climate of rising hostility.
 Members of the Jewish community are increasingly marginalized, excluded, and subjected to intimidation and violence, often with state sponsorship.
 Urgent action is needed to confront this.